That Summer in Paris

 That Summer in Paris (Le rendez-vous de l'été) is a 2025 French comedy drama film co-written and directed by Valentine Cadic in her directorial debut.
-The film revolves around Blandine, who arrives from Normandy to watch the 2024 Summer Olympic Games in Paris, especially swimming competitions.
+The film revolves around Blandine, who arrives from Normandy to watch the 2024 Summer Olympics in Paris, especially swimming competitions.
 She navigates the chaos of Paris and an unexpected reunion.

 It was selected in Perspectives and EFM at the 75th Berlin International Film Festival and was screened on 15 February 2025.
 It is also selected for 39th Teddy Award, and will compete for Best Feature Film.

 Synopsis

-The film revolving around Thirty-year-old Blandine and the 2024 Summer Olympic Games, takes viewers with Blandine from Normandy to Paris to watch the swimming competitions and to meet up with a half-sister she hasn't seen in a decade.
+The film revolving around thirty-year-old Blandine and the 2024 Summer Olympics, takes viewers with Blandine from Normandy to Paris to watch the swimming competitions and to meet up with a half-sister she hasn't seen in a decade.
 Used to tranquility and solitude, Blandine finds herself in a lively, bustling city with unfamiliar customs.
 As time progresses, she encounters new people, faces confusion, hesitates, attempts to rebuild relationships, and explores a city center electrified by the extraordinary event.